Lekan659/Inventory-Pitch/README.md

 # Startup Web Application Deployment on AWS EC2

 ## 🚀 Project Overview
-A professional startup landing page showcasing "The Future of AI-Powered Logistics" deployed on AWS EC2 with enterprise-grade configuration.
+A professional startup landing page showcasing "The Future of Inventory Management" deployed on AWS EC2 with enterprise-grade configuration.

 **Live Demo:** https://toastreal.work.gd
  or http://34.245.97.141/